Open Positions in various parts of Rural Kenya

 Do I need to travel to work with TechLit Africa?

 Yes.
-For most TechLit positions, you will need to meet once per week in Mogotio, Kenya.
+For most TechLit positions, you will need to travel twice per school term to Mogotio, Kenya.

 Do jobs at TechLit Africa pay well?